-Tourists from an EU/EFTA member state are entitled to receive medical treatment during temporary visits to Switzerland (for holidays or business trips).
-Nationals of other countries must have sufficient insurance to cover the cost of any possible healthcare needs.
+Tourists from EU/EFTA countries are entitled to receive medical treatment during visits to Switzerland (holidays, business trips).
+Nationals of other countries must have sufficient insurance to cover the costs of treatment in Switzerland.

-Persons with statutory health insurance cover from an EU/EFTA member state are entitled to treatment in the event of illness, non-professional accidents and maternity during temporary visits to Switzerland (for holidays or business trips).
-On presentation of their European Health Insurance Card (EHIC) they are entitled to the medical care appropriate to their condition and the projected duration of their stay in Switzerland.
-This means that patients must not be required to shorten their visit to Switzerland in order to return home for treatment.
-Persons who do not have their EHIC with them may request that their health insurer send them a temporary certificate.
+Persons with statutory health insurance cover from an EU/EFTA country are entitled to receive treatment in the event of illness, non-occupational accident or maternity during visits to Switzerland (holidays or business trips).
+With the European Health Insurance Card (EHIC), they are entitled to receive medical care that is considered essential given the type of treatment and the expected length of their stay in Switzerland.
+This means that patients do not need to curtail their visit to Switzerland and return home for treatment.
+Persons who do not have their European Health Insurance Card with them can apply for a Provisional Replacement Certificate from their health insurer.

-For more information, see links below to the Common Institution under the KVG.
+For more information, see the links below to the Common Institution under the KVG.

 Tourists from other countries

-Tourists from other countries must ensure they have sufficient health-insurance cover.
-Additional travel insurance covering medical treatment in Switzerland is recommended.
+Tourists from non-EU/EFTA countries must ensure that they have adequate health insurance cover.
+It is recommended that they take out travel insurance covering the costs of essential medical treatment in Switzerland.

-Persons needing a Schengen visa to visit Switzerland are required to take out medical insurance cover of at least CHF 30,000.
-Further information on this can be found on the State Secretariat for Migration website, “Short-term stay: entry requirements for Switzerland”.
+Persons who require a Schengen visa to visit Switzerland must take out private medical insurance providing minimum coverage of EUR 30,000.
+For further information, see the State Secretariat for Migration website: “Short-term stay: entry requirements for Switzerland”.

-Persons entering Switzerland with the intention of taking up residence (e.g. due to marriage) are subject to compulsory health insurance from the date of their arrival, not their registration with the Residents' Registration Office or the issue of their residence permit (see Federal Supreme Court ruling of 12 January 1999 ATF125 V 76).
-They must obtain insurance from an approved Swiss health insurer within 3 months after arriving in Switzerland - in which case it will apply retroactively from the date of their arrival.
-If they fail to do so, they may be automatically enrolled with a health insurance fund – with a premium surcharge for belated admission in the absence of an excuse for the delay – and are required to pay the costs of any medical treatment received prior to the date of admission themselves.
+Persons entering Switzerland with the intention of taking up residence (e.g. due to marriage) are subject to compulsory health insurance from the date of their arrival, not their registration with the Residents' Registration Office or the issue of their residence permit.
+They must obtain insurance from an authorised Swiss health insurer within 3 months after their arrival - in which case, cover will apply retrospectively from the date of their arrival.
+If they fail to do so, they can be automatically assigned to a health insurer; if the delay is not justifiable, they will be liable to a premium surcharge for late registration.
+In this case, they will be required to cover the costs of any medical treatment received prior to enrolment themselves.

-Persons staying in Switzerland for the sole purpose of receiving medical treatment or to undergo a cure are not permitted to take out cover with a Swiss health insurer.
+Persons staying in Switzerland for the sole purpose of receiving medical treatment or undergoing a cure are not entitled to obtain insurance from a Swiss health insurer.